j7126/OctoPrint-Dashboard/README.md

     * Current height, Total height
     * Average layer time
     * WebCam view
-* Settings to configure what widgets and info to include in the Dashboard
+* Settings to configure what widgets and info to show on the Dashboard
 * Supports multiple hotends as configured in the printer profile
 * Supports chamber temperature if configured in the printer profile
 * Configurable progress gauge type (Circle, Bar)